Merle Andrews: My Church Family (In Memory of 1918-2014.)

 Growing up in the United Methodist Church, I served as an acolyte, sang with the Children, Youth, and Chancel Choirs, played the organ, taught Sunday School and began the process of becoming a United Methodist minister.
 My church congregation voted to sponsor me and I began the first steps while still in High School.
 But, the call to the field of education was stronger, so I received my B.S. in Elementary Education and taught school for 38 years.
 Through the years of my educational career, my spiritual journey led me to the Roman Catholic Church.
 I was drawn to the sacramental life of the church especially the Eucharist.
 My life would profoundly change at that point.
 But, after a painful separation from the Catholic Church in 2004, I spent many months, bitter, angry, and convinced that I would not go back to the church, any church, ever.
 But, God continued speaking to my heart and the following spring after Easter, I realized that I needed to find another church home.

-I came to All Saints in 2005, was confirmed in February of 2006, joined the Chancel Choir, became a Worship Leader, am the Webmaster, Family Choir Accompanist, and Church Treasurer.
+I came to All Saints in 2005, was confirmed in February of 2006, joined the Chancel Choir, became a Worship Leader, am the Webmaster, Family Choir Accompanist, serve on the Vestry and am the Church Treasurer.
 I became part of a wonderful Parish family who has embraced me, accepted me for who I am, and supported me on my journey of faith.
 This remarkable spiritual journey that I have been on since a child has always been a fullfilling part of my life, a journey filled with hope and love, but most importantly given me a greater purpose in my life.
 When taken individually, the segments of that life spiritual journey do not always have significance or profound meaning.
 Those segments, though, when put all together, show me the spiritual pathway that I have been on during my lifetime did not just happen by chance, but was part of a continuous development of faith.
 This was all part of the plan that God laid out for me and when I have been open and trusting with Him about that journey, it has led me to places I would never have dreamed I would have gone.
 As He closed one door, He opened another.
 What an incredible 65 year faith journey I have been on!
 I am right where God wants me to be.